zipy124/zipy124/README.md

-### Hi there 👋 I'm Zak a 4th year MEng Computer Science student studying at UCL!
+### Hi there 👋 I'm Zak a 1st year foundational artificial intelligence PhD student studying at UCL!

 ---